Evolution of the marketplace

 How 1:1 personalization can work for you

-1:1 personalization that isn't accurate can actually drive customers away.
-I've been to a number of sites that gave me irrelevant suggestions while I was searching for products and that's the kind of experience you really don’t want to emulate.
-If you’re not doing it right: don't do it at all.
+1:1 personalization that isn't accurate can drive customers away.
+I've been to several sites that gave me irrelevant suggestions while searching for products, and that's the kind of experience you want to avoid emulating.
+If you need to do it right, don't do it.